|

 Na Mantram No Yantram Tadapi Cha Na Jane Stutimaho Na Chavhanam Dhyanam

-Na Jane Mudraste Tadapi Cha Na Jane Vilapanam Param Jane
+Tadapi Cha Na Jane Stutikathah INa Jane Mudraste Tadapi Cha Na Jane Vilapanam Param Jane

 Matastvadanusaranam Kleshaharanam II